 The Child and Youth Welfare Association (AGJ) organises a DJHT every three or four years, with the first such event taking place in 1964.
 Attendance is free of charge.
 The DJHT is the biggest meet-up of its kind in the child and youth welfare community and related fields of activity across Europe.
-This three-day event is attended by around 30,000 experts and other interested individuals from all over Germany and Europe to exchange opinions and experiences and strengthen networks.
+This three-day event is attended by around 30,000 experts and other interested individuals from all over Germany and Europe to exchange opinions, experiences and strengthen networks.
 The agenda features a wide range of events by researchers and practitioners representing many different perspectives, making the DJHT an ideal place for experts to learn and develop.
-What is more, the DJHT provides an in-depth insight into current theoretical and practical debates in the child and youth welfare community and related fields of activity (health, school, law, employment, etc.).
-The audience is just as diverse, attracting social workers, scouts, daycare teachers, outreach workers, youth welfare office directors, high-ranking Ministry representatives, policymakers and researchers.
+Moreover, the DJHT provides an in-depth insight into current theoretical and practical debates in the child and youth welfare community and related fields of activity (such as health, school, law, employment, etc.).
+The audience is just as diverse attracting social workers, scouts, day-care teachers, outreach workers, youth welfare office directors, high-ranking Ministry representatives, policymakers and researchers.
 The DJHT is a fixture in the calendar for all experts, whether volunteers or full-time employees, who work with and for young people and their families.
-However, the DJHT is not just aimed at experts.
-Attending the events is also highly recommended for all interested individuals, even for entire families, for whom a full range of informational and interactive family-themed events is offered for all ages.
+However, the DJHT is not just aimed at experts, attendance is encouraged for all interested individuals.

-The DJHT’s expert conference and expert fair, each with their own multi-faceted, diverse, informative and creative agendas, function as a communication platform, ideas exchange and future workshop all in one and are centred firmly around on the lives of children and young people.
-German Child and Youth Welfare Congresses make a valuable contribution towards assisting children and young people in growing up successfully while helping the child and youth welfare community to develop and evolve.
+The DJHT’s conference and exposition, each with their own multi-faceted, diverse, informative and creative agendas, function as a communication platform, ideas exchange and future workshop all in one and are centred firmly around the lives of children and young people.
+The German Child and Youth Welfare Congress makes a valuable contribution towards assisting children and young people in growing up successfully.
+While also helping the Child and Youth Welfare Community to develop and evolve.